Sexual health services for teenagers living in South West London

 Have a chat with the nurse or doctor at the clinic about other methods, as the diaphragm is not the most reliable method of contraception.

-For more detailed information on different methods of contraception and to try out the My Contraceptive Tool please click here to visit the Contraception more information page.
+For more detailed information on different methods of contraception and to try out the My Contraceptive Tool please visit our Contraception page.

 You will also find links to other websites on this page to read even more information about the different methods of contraception at www.brook.org.uk and www.fpa.org.uk